 Instructors are available during instruction periods and during their assigned office hours.
-Please review your class syllabus to be informed of your instructor's office/virtual office hours.

 Administrative and organizational staff are available during institutional operating hours.
 All are educated or experienced in the course offerings and in general instructional and learning processes to be able to provide tutoring, learning assistance, and academic advising.
 Staff is trained to provide academic advising for the purposes of program success and occupational career progress.
 Instructors are expected to devote enough time to instructional and learning preparation activities.
 Students are encouraged to request assistance they feel is necessary to facilitate the program's success and their occupational development.